Physical media: Coaxial cables

 Coaxial cables have two different layers surrounding a copper core.
-The inner most layer has an insulator.
+The innermost layer has an insulator.
 The next layer has a conducting shield.
 These are both covered by a plastic jacket.
 Coaxial cables are used for microwaves, televisions and computers.

 This was the second transmission medium to be introduced (often called coax), around the mid-1920s.
 In the center of a coaxial cable is a copper wire that acts as a conductor, where the information travels.
-The copper wire in coax is thicker than that in twisted-pair, and it is also unaffected by surrounding wires that contribute to electromagnetic interference, so it can provide higher transmission rates than the twisted-pair.
+The copper wire in coax is thicker than that in twisted-pair, and it is also unaffected by surrounding wires that contribute to electromagnetic interference, so it can provide higher transmission rates than twisted-pair.
 The center conductor is surrounded by plastic insulation, which helps filter out extraneous interference.
 This insulation is covered by a return path, which is usually braided-copper shielding or aluminum foil type covering.
 Outer jackets form a protective covering for coax; the number and type of outer jackets depend on the intended use of the cable (e.g., whether the cable is supposed to be strung in the air or underground, whether rodent protection is required).
 The two most popular types of coaxial cabling are used with Ethernet networks.

 Thinnet is used on Ethernet 10BASE2 networks and is the thinner and more flexible of the two.
-Unlike a thicknet, it uses a Bayonet Niell-Concelman (BNC) on each end to connect to computers.
+Unlike a thicknet, it uses a Bayonet Neill–Concelman (BNC) on each end to connect to computers.
 Thinnet is part of the RG-58 family of cable with a maximum cable length of 185 meters and transmission speeds of 10 Mbit/s.

 Thicknet coaxial cabling is used with Ethernet 10BASE5 networks, has a maximum cable length of 500 meters and transmission speeds of 10 Mbit/s.
 It's expensive and not commonly used, though it was originally used to directly connect computers.
 The computer is connected to the transceiver at the cable from the attachment unit interface of its network card using a drop cable.
-Maximum thicknet nodes are 100 on a segment.
+The maximum number of thicknet nodes on a segment is 100.
 One end of each cable is grounded.